Amazon Point Activity|The real value is changing how you pay; weak routing cashback is a bonus

 On Rakuten Ichiba and Yahoo!
 Shopping, routing through a point site often returns several percent of the purchase.
 Amazon is different: routing cashback on a product purchase is basically nonexistent, or extremely limited.
 But it's premature to conclude "you can't do points on Amazon."
 Instead of routing cashback, Amazon has other routes — gift-card charge cashback, payment with a high-cashback card, sales like Prime Day, and in-Amazon point campaigns — and combining them lets you create an effective few percent.
-This guide shows, with numbers, why Amazon's routing is weak and how combining the routes returns how much, plus how to use it alongside Rakuten/Yahoo! and how to avoid mistakes — so you don't lose out on Amazon.
+This guide shows, with numbers, why Amazon's routing is weak and how combining the routes returns how much, plus the types of gift cards and charging tips, how to use it alongside Rakuten/Yahoo!, and how to avoid mistakes — so you don't lose out on Amazon.

 Related: the stacking idea in the Double-Dipping Technique Guide, Black Friday in the Black Friday Guide, Rakuten in the Rakuten Marathon Guide, and Yahoo! in the Yahoo!
 Shopping Guide.